8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 There are not very many options for accommodation around here.
 The town closest to the park is called Chom Thong and there are a few reasonable guesthouse choices, from mid-range to budget.

-You can easily get there by driving towards the North on Canal Road towards Mae Rim until you see a big blue sign pointing left into the direction of the lake.
+You can easily get there by driving to the North on Canal Road towards Mae Rim until you see a big blue sign pointing left into the direction of the lake.

 Take the turn and you will drive along another small road until you hit the entrance of the lake area which costs 20 THB.